OctopusDeploy/blog/blog/2022-03/at-the-helm-michael-richardson/index.md

 First up is Michael Richardson, our original product management leader, now Director of Product.

-## How long have you been at Octopus and what prior experience did you bring?
+## How long have you been at Octopus and what experience did you bring?

 After following Paul's journey, I joined Octopus as a software engineer in 2015 - wow, time goes by fast.
 I came with a decade’s experience building software and leading development teams across many industries in organizations of all shapes and sizes.
 And similar to many of my colleagues at Octopus, I often happily claimed the responsibility for setting up the build and deployment pipelines for these projects.